danielleherrington/cyclistic-project/README.md

 This project utilises the following tools and R packages for data analysis and visualization:

+- **R:** The primary programming language for data manipulation, analysis, and visualisation.
 - **R Markdown**: Used to create dynamic and reproducible reports combining code, results, and documentation.
 It generates the README.md and final analysis report.
 - **tidyverse**: A collection of R packages (e.g., `ggplot2`, `dplyr`, `tidyr`, `readr`) for data manipulation, visualisation, and analysis.
 - **janitor**: Provides easy-to-use functions for cleaning data and improving data quality, particularly for handling column names and cleaning.